HOME SEARCH ALL TOPICS

 horse-drawn plough

 A horse-drawn plough, photographed at a vintage ploughing competition.
+The short demonstration explains why there are not yet many furrows.

 It was the task of the farmers or farmhands to guide the horses and the ploughs.
-This meant walking behind the ploughs or with the horses, whatever the weather and keeping alert to give the horses instructions.
+This meant walking behind the ploughs or with the horses, whatever the weather, and keeping alert to give the horses instructions.
 Good weather must have meant a lot.

 Tractor-driven ploughing